mvmd-org/mvmd-site/docs/concepts/metadata-fundamentals.md

   "name": "Multi-standard Complex Asset", "description": "This is a schema.org property", "identifier": "PROD-12345",

-  "ns1:metadata": {
+  // Group ns1 properties under a namespaced object with its own ns1:@type "ns1:metadata": {
     "@type": "ns1:Metadata", // Type declaration using the ns1 prefix
     // Properties below inherit the "ns1" namespace implicitly